simocasaz/evalita2026-multipride-UniBO-FICLIT/notes/log.md

   have time to implement it.
 I'll try to twick a bit the random oversampling method to see if I can get better results.
 Before that though I should implement the basic context strategy for subtask 2a.

+---

+## 📅 2025-11-21

+**Focus:** Subtask 2a.

+**Work done:**

+- Understood which technique to try first with bios.

+**Observations:**

+- I will start by simply concatenating each bio with each tweet and I'll use the ELECTRA-BASED model for testing.